Learning Admissible Heuristics for A*: Theory and Practice: Experiments

 The most critical property of a learned heuristic for achieving optimality is its overestimation rate, which should ideally be zero.
 However, assigning zero to all states, though admissible, offers no useful guidance.
 Our goal, therefore, is to learn a heuristic that is both admissible and highly informative.
 Our results are summarized in Table~\ref{tab:main-performance}.
 We achieved an overestimation rate which is nearly zero, indicating a fully admissible heuristic, for the 8-corner and \(\Delta(6,4)\)-Edge PDBs, and only a few thousand overestimated states for the 6-edge and 7-edge PDBs.
 The CEA loss achieved a fully admissible heuristic in the 8-corner PDB while matching the average heuristic of the original PDB, demonstrating no information loss.
 Across all PDBs, the overestimation rate for our loss function is nearly \(10^4 \times\) smaller than that obtained with the CE loss.
 The comparison of the distributions of overestimated states for both loss functions across all PDBs is presented in Figures~\ref{fig:dist-part (6-edges)}--\ref{fig:dist-part (7-edges)} in Appendix~\ref{sec: Overestimation Distribution}.
 These findings suggest that CE loss is ill-suited for learning admissible heuristics in domains satisfying Assumption~\ref{assump:graph-structure}, where the heuristic learning problem can be formulated as a classification task.
 We attribute the challenges faced by the CE loss in learning admissible heuristics to two main factors: (1) the dataset’s large size and (2) the sparse representation of each state, which includes only the location and rotation of each cubie.
 In deep learning classification tasks for large datasets~\citep{sun2017revisiting}, there are usually no constraints on model size, and the representation for each state is richer.

-When compared to the compressed PDB built using the min compression technique, the CEA loss achieves a significantly higher average heuristic in all PDBs, even though a few thousand overestimated states remain in the 6-edge and 7-edge PDBs.
-This improvement indicates that the CEA loss preserves more information than classical compression techniques such as min compression.
-To evaluate how far we can reduce model size while maintaining both admissibility and accuracy, we conduct an experiment on the 8-corner PDB (Appendix~\ref{sec: size_quality}).
-Remarkably, we achieve a \(51\times\) compression relative to the original PDB, with performance comparable to the model reported in Table~\ref{tab:main-performance}.
+Compared to a compressed PDB built with the min–compression technique, CEA achieves a significantly higher average heuristic on all PDBs, even though a few thousand overestimated states remain in the 6-edge and 7-edge cases.
+This suggests that CEA preserves more information than classical compression methods such as min–compression.
+For the 8-corner PDB, when the learned model is used in search to assess its strength, the number of nodes generated was less than half of that for the size-matched compressed PDB heuristic \citep{futuhi2025parallel}.
+To evaluate how far we can reduce model size while maintaining admissibility and accuracy, we conduct an experiment on the 8-corner PDB (Appendix~\ref{sec: size_quality}).
+Remarkably, we achieve a \(51\times\) compression relative to the original PDB while maintaining performance comparable to the results in Table~\ref{tab:main-performance}.

+\paragraph{Empirical analysis of the generalization error.} Up to this point, our experiments have focused on the final overestimation rate of the learned heuristic.
+Since our sample-complexity analysis establishes a relationship between the generalization error term and the number of training instances, we conduct an additional experiment to empirically examine this behavior.
+Specifically, we evaluate how the generalization error associated with the inadmissibility functions in Theorem~\ref{thm:pdim_inad} changes with number of training instances.
+Figure~\ref{fig:gen-error-instance} presents the results for 8-corner PDB.
+We observe that the generalization error decreases as the number of training instances $N$ increases, following a sublinear decay pattern that aligns with the theoretical rate of $\tilde{\mathcal{O}}\!\left(\hat{H}\sqrt{(n + \log(1/\delta))/N}\right)$.
+This confirms the expected $1/\sqrt{N}$ decay predicted by our sample-complexity analysis.